nuttycream/deeznuts/content/projects/omnichicken.md

 My design philosophy for how I wanna go about this boils down to:

-- Robust: kill on panic, handle errors gracefully, minimal (at the very least) memory leaks
+- Robust: kill on panic, handle errors gracefully, zero (no promises) memory leaks
 - Modular: plug and play, use previous assignments, can operate independent of one another
 - Readable: should be able to understand code with minimal documentation
 - Easily Modifiable:
   - [Flat directory structure](https://i.imgur.com/rMWmbyc.png): no directory
     hierarchy
-  - Can jump around relatively quickly with neovim
+  - Can jump around relatively quickly within neovim

-In terms of the architecture, I've made this neat little diagram to help when we first started to program it:
+In terms of the architecture, I've made this initial diagram to help when we first started to program it:

 <p align="center">